drowsy-coder/femunity/README.md

 ### 🩸 Menstrual Tracker

 Femunity's Menstrual Tracker allows you to track your menstrual cycle and view your cycle history.
-To use the Menstrual Tracker, click on the "Period Tracker" button present in the navigation bar.
+Also get advice on food habits, exercise and stress management during periods.

 ### 🤖 Sakhi - ChatBot